spleennooname/spleennooname/README.md

-█▬█ █!
+Hello everyone,

-Andrea here.
-I've been a creative developer since 199x.
-I started out writing ASM code on C= Amiga, then moved on to Flash until it died.
-I've kept the same passion alive by turning it into JS, canvas, shaders, WebGL/WebGPU and any other technology that lets me manipulate pixels in every pleasing nuance.
+I'm Andrea, a creative developer since 199x.
+I started writing ASM code on C= Amiga, then moved on to Flash until it disappeared.
+I kept my passion alive by transforming it into JS, canvas, shaders, WebGL/WebGPU and any other technology that allows me to manipulate pixels in every pleasant shade.

 <pre>
  _            _